 What Does a Chaplain Do?

 Chaplains lead nondenominational religious services and provide spiritual support to those who are unable to attend organized religious services.
 A chaplain may work in a hospital, prison, or university, or serve as part of the military.
 Although prison, military, school, and hospital chaplains work in very different environments, they all provide spiritual guidance to individuals who don't have access to formal religious services offered by their faith of choice.
-Schools offering Pastoral Ministry degrees can also be found in these popular choices.

 A chaplain is an ordained clergy member who provides religious services and support to people who are hospitalized, incarcerated, or unable to attend religious services because they are on military duty.
 In the past, chaplains have been associated with the Christian faith, but today chaplains are expected to provide truly nondenominational spiritual guidance.
 Chaplains now represent a variety of faiths, ranging from Judaism to Buddhism, and they often serve diverse constituencies by holding multi-faith or nondenominational services.